nicolle-chm/uber_case_study/README.md

 In this MI PE Project, I did an Exploratory Data Analysis (EDA) to extract insights and determine patterns from Uber's extensive data.
 My objective was to help Uber with a comprehensive understanding of its demand profile and facilitate strategic actions that would elevate business outcomes.

 In addition to this, I designed a dynamic Power BI dashboard to vividly showcase the findings.
-This interactive platform was carefully crafted to offer a compelling visual narrative, allowing everyone to delve into the insights and make informed decisions.
+This interactive platform was carefully crafted to offer a compelling visual narrative of Uber' pickups profile,, allowing everyone to delve into the insights and make informed decisions.